- Alcohol is associated with a number of health problems, including a variety of skin issues.

 Thankfully, there are a variety of healthcare products, surgical treatments and lifestyle changes you can use to reduce or reverse these effects.

-» Find out which surgical and non-invasive skincare options are best suited to your needs: use our online consultation tool to get in touch with a cosmetic doctor near you.
+» Find out which surgical and non-invasive skincare options are best suited to your needs: Meet our medical review team to get appropriate recommendations.